paulranum11/SPLiT-Seq_demultiplexing/README.md

 This tool is under development.
 No warranty is implied and accurate function is NOT guarenteed.
 This approach does not confrom to the exact specifications reported in the SPLiT-Seq paper.

 If you would like to contribute to this tool please help us make it better!

+# Contributors
+Big thanks to developers who have made important contributions to this tool!
+Charlie Whitmore
+Cody Raspen